 The Kimberley Process started when Southern African diamond-producing states met in Kimberley, South Africa, in May 2000, to discuss ways to stop the trade in ‘conflict diamonds' and ensure that diamond purchases were not financing violence by rebel movements and their allies seeking to undermine legitimate governments.
 There are currently 81 countries whom are participants of the program.
 Under the terms of the Kimberley Process Certification Scheme, participating states must meet ‘minimum requirements' and must put in place national legislation and institutions; export, import and internal controls; and also commit to transparency and the exchange of statistical data.
 Participants can only legally trade with other participants who have also met the minimum requirements of the scheme, and international shipments of rough diamonds must be accompanied by a KP certificate guaranteeing that they are conflict-free.

 Tracking A Diamond's Origin Using The Blockchain Technology

-Although relatively new, the blockchain technology offers the diamond industry a way to take a rough diamond from the mine, assign a unique number to it which later can be used to pull accurate information about the diamond's origin, rough planning, color shade, and other information that isn't disclosed on grading certifications.
-Once a diamond polished, a unique number is laser engraved on the edge (girdle) of the diamond.
+Although relatively new, the blockchain technology offers the diamond industry a way to take a rough diamond from the mine, assign a unique number to it, which later can be used to pull accurate information about the diamond's origin, rough planning, color shade, and other information that isn't disclosed on grading certifications.
+Once a diamond is polished, a unique number is laser engraved on the edge (girdle) of the diamond.
 Contact us to learn more.